 Walking is the best option for exploring the historic centre of Malaga, as it has numerous streets reserved for pedestrians only.
-There are also public buses, taxis and a range of different transport options for sightseers that will enable you to move around the city and successfully negotiate the narrow winding streets in the old quarter.
+There are also public buses, metro, taxis and a range of different transport options for sightseers that will enable you to move around the city and successfully negotiate the narrow winding streets in the old quarter.

 How to get around

 The city bus is the best way to get around Malaga.
 This service normally operates from 6:30 am until 11 pm, although the timetables and frequencies vary depending on the line.
 What's more, there are three night buses that operate daily from 11:30 pm through to approximately 6 am.

 The metro network has two lines and runs every day between 6:30 am and 11 pm.
 On Fridays and the eve of public holidays, this service is extended until 1.30 am.
 Taxis can be found every day at any time.
 They are white with the city crest, a blue line and their licence number on the side.
 You can hail them in the street when they have the green light on, and they can also be found at taxi ranks located at the busiest points in the city, such as bus and railway stations and central squares.
 There are also radio taxi services available which you can call to request a taxi to pick you up wherever you want.
 Rates are displayed inside the taxis and comprise the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.

 For getting to places near Malaga like Torremolinos, Benalmádena and Fuengirola, there are various intercity buses that make the trip every day.
 Another option is the suburban train, which runs from 6 am to 11:30 pm approximately.